datsfilipe/meow/README.md

 ## Acknowledgements

-- [nvim-cat](https://github.com/lincheney/nvim-cat) - The inspiration for this project.
+- [nvim-cat](https://github.com/lincheney/nvim-cat) - inspiration for the initial idea of this project.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).